marcojakob/code.makery.ch/content/library/html-css/part6/_index.en.md

 </pre>

 <div class="alert alert-info">
-  **Note:** Blog entries are often listed in reverse chronological order so that the last entry appears at the top of the list.
+  <strong>Note:</strong> Blog entries are often listed in reverse chronological order so that the last entry appears at the top of the list.
 </div>